-Be careful when deleting photos or videos on your iPhone, iPad, Mac, or iCloud web app if you use iCloud Photo Library.
+Be careful when deleting photos or videos from your iPhone, iPad, Mac, or iCloud web app if you use iCloud Photo Library.
 Doing so may permanently remove the deleted photos from all devices.

-Plus, it is not even necessary in most cases as both iOS and macOS can automatically manage storage space allocated to photos.
+Plus, it’s not even necessary in most cases, as both iOS and macOS can automatically manage storage space allocated to photos.
 Continue reading to learn how that works.

 iCloud Photo Library